Fill your calendar with one of these financial meetings with spouse for each month of the year. See your financial intimacy (and money) grow!

-I personally use the free Personal Capital dashboard to keep me up to date on our assets.
+I personally use the free Empower dashboard to keep me up to date on our assets.
 It’s totally awesome to just sign-in and see everything in one place.

 Psst: check out why might it be important to track your net worth?

 You can also track your net worth on paper – here’s my article on how to keep track of money on paper.

 You’ll also want to check out my article, screw your financial statements: what are the numbers actually telling you?

 Do you have a bill-paying system that’s working?